crusher-dev/crusher/packages/crusher-server/README.md

 # How to Deploy?

-Steps to run this project:
+Steps to run this currentProject:

 1. Run `now --prod` command

 # How to build?

-Steps to run this project:
+Steps to run this currentProject:

 1. Setup database settings inside `ormconfig.json` file
 2. Run `yarn devInFastMode` command